 - Advise the woman to return if symptoms have not resolved in 7-14 days.

-- Refer to a genitourinary medicine clinic if there is any suspicion of a sexually transmitted infection.
+- Refer to a genitourinary medicine clinic if there is any suspicion of an STI.

 Once a diagnosis of uncomplicated candidiasis has been made, women can be advised to treat further episodes with over-the-counter products.
 However, advise seeking further medical opinion if: